-(d) Impairment assessment of amounts owing by subsidiaries
+(a) Impairment assessment of amounts owing by subsidiaries

-As at 30 April 2022, gross amounts owing by subsidiaries of the Company were RM69,976,000 as disclosed in Note 13 to the financial statements.
+As at 30 April 2023, gross amounts owing by subsidiaries of the Company were RM56,861,000 as disclosed in Note 13 to the financial statements.

 We have focused on the audit risk that carrying amount of amounts owing by subsidiaries may not be recovered.
 Assessment on recoverability of amounts owing by subsidiaries requires management to exercise significant judgement in determining the probability of default by subsidiaries incorporating appropriate forward-looking information.